“A field of science dealing with the study of DNA, genes, chromosomes and related alterations is known as genetics.”

 In the autosomal recessive condition, two copies of the mutant allele are required to cause disease in the offspring.
 The heterozygotic condition is called a carrier of the disease while the progenies have 25% of carrying the disease.
 Sickle cell anemia and thalassemia are classical examples of autosomal recessive disorders.

 In X-linked dominant conditions, only a single copy of the mutant (X inked) allele is required to cause a disease thus all the male individuals, as well as the female individuals of the progeny, carry the disease allele.

 For example, fragile X syndrome.

 In autosomal recessive conditions, two mutant (X linked) alleles are required to cause disease, again all the male individuals of the offspring carry the mutant gene and suffer from the disease while the female individuals remain in the carrier state if only a single mutant allele is present.

 For example, Duchenne muscular dystrophy.

-In another type of genetic disease, the disease originated due to the mutations in a gene or chromosome, which occurs after the birth or under the influence of some environmental conditions.
+In another type of genetic disease, the disease originated due to the mutations in a gene or chromosome, which occurs after birth or under the influence of some environmental conditions.

 For example cancer.

 Cancer originates due to the interaction of genetic and environmental factors.
 For more detail read our article on cancer genetics: A Brief Introduction To Cancer Genetics.

 The genetic disease originated due to the structural or numerical abnormalities of the chromosome called chromosomal aberrations.

-Down syndrome is a numerical chromosomal abnormality in which one extra 21st number of chromosomes responsible for some mental retardation.
+Down syndrome is a numerical chromosomal abnormality in which one extra 21st number of chromosomes is responsible for some mental retardation.

 Polymerase chain reaction, DNA sequencing, DNA microarray, Genome-wide association studies, Karyotyping and Cytogenetics are some of the tools and techniques used in the identification of a single gene as well as multigenic disorders and chromosomal abnormalities.

 Gene test or DNA test: